 - attracting and retaining world-class executives through a total compensation opportunity that is competitive within the various markets in which we compete for talent; - encouraging a pay-for-performance mentality by directly relating variable compensation elements to the achievement of financial and strategic objectives without encouraging undue risk-taking.
-Incentive plans are designed to recognize and reward accomplishing individual goals, as well as our long-term objectives; and - promoting a direct relationship between executive compensation and our stockholder interests.
+Incentive plans are designed to recognize and reward accomplishing individual and organizational goals, as well as our long-term objectives; and - promoting a direct relationship between executive compensation and our stockholder interests.

 Our long-term incentive opportunities link a significant portion of executive compensation to our performance through restricted stock unit and stock option awards.
 Executive officers also are expected to comply with established stock ownership guidelines which require acquisition and retention of specific levels of our Common Stock.
-Our view is that this stock ownership encourages executive performance but discourages executives from taking undue risk.
+Our view is that this stock ownership aligns the interests of our management team with our stockholders and encourages executive performance but discourages executives from taking undue risk.